"We concentrated our meagre resources on the largest boat, the JAMES CAIRD, so named by SHACKLETON."

 Before the voyage across the South Ocean the lifeboat was strengthened and adapted by the ship's carpenter, Harry McNish, to withstand the 'mighty upheaval' of the Southern Ocean.
 It carried a six-man crew led by Sir Ernest Shackleton:

-When Sir Ernest set off to find rescue he did so with one purpose in mind.
-With no prospect of rescue, he left 22 men on Elephant Island to await salvation.
-On 24 April 1916, Shackleton set sail in the James Caird bound toward South Georgia, hoping to find help at the whaling stations of Stromness Bay on the island’s eastern side.
+When Sir Ernest set off to find rescue he did so with one purpose in mind, to obtain relief as quickly as possible for 22 men left behind with no prospect of rescue from the outside world.
+On 24th April 1916, Shackleton set sail in the James Caird bound toward South Georgia, hoping to find help at the whaling stations of Stromness Bay on the island’s eastern side.

-Fifteen days after setting off, in the navigational equivalent of finding a needle in a haystack, they sighted South Georgia’s towering cliffs, negotiated their way to King Haakon Bay, and landed at Cave Cove on the southern coast of the bay.
-Their landing was a stroke of luck, prior to finding a suitable cove, they negotiated submerged rocks, hurricane force winds, and overhanging sea cliffs.
+Fifteen days after setting off, in the navigational equivalent of finding a needle in a haystack, they sighted South Georgia’s towering cliffs, negotiated their way to King Haakon Bay and landed at Cave Cove on the wetsern side of bleak island.
+Their landing was a stroke of luck, prior to finding a suitable cove, they navigated around rocks awash, hove-to during hurricane force winds, and tacked away from overhanging sea cliffs.
 After four days recovering from their ordeal, they sailed the James Caird for the final time to the northern shore of King Haakon Bay where they spotted a sheltered bluff - later named Peggotty Bluff in honour of their David Copperfield inspired shelter.

-Anxious about putting to sea again because of a shortage of food, Shackleton, Worsley and Crean made a 33-hour dash across the island via a 3,000ft mountain range that was bound with treacherous glaciers.
-Shackleton duly raised the alarm, and after four months, and four separate rescue attempts, he rescued all his men on 30 August 1916.
+Anxious about putting to sea again because of a shortage of food and a damaged boat, Shackleton, Worsley and Crean made a 33-hour dash across the island via a 3,000ft mountain range that was criss-crossed with treacherous glaciers.
+Upon arrival at Stromness, Shackleton duly raised the alarm, and after four months, and four separate rescue attempts, he rescued all his men on 30th August 1916.

-On 20 December 1916, Shackleton sailed aboard the 'Aurora' from New Zealand back to Antarctica to rescue the other half of his expedition: The Ross Sea Party, bringing to a close the Imperial Trans-Antarctic Expedition on 10 January 1917.
+On 20th December 1916, Shackleton sailed aboard the Aurora from New Zealand back to the Ross Sea, Antarctica, to rescue the other half of his expedition: three men died during phase of the expedition.
+Shackleton brought to a close the Imperial Trans-Antarctic Expedition on 10th January 1917 before returning to England to join the wra effort on the Russian Expeditionary Front.

 Shackleton was later informed that a 500 ton steamer named 'Argos' ran aground near King Haakon Bay and disappeared during the hurricane of May 7th, 1916.
 Some of the survivors found shelter at Prince Olaf Harbour but, it is believed that they perished while trying to find help.
 After a search party was sent to the area, a note written in Spanish was discovered in the station store room.
 An unidentified decomposing body was also found later in the summer, the authorities at the time believed it may have been sailor from the 'Argos'.